11mones/Movies-Library/README.md

 ## Project Features
 The user can request a movie name, and he will a description about this movie and some details.
+Now we can add some data about the movies in the database and get it again using get and post routes